jonnonz1/nz-statute-book/acts/public/2007/sentencing-amendment-act-2007.md

     (b) the offender requires the imposition of standard conditions or any of the special conditions available under a sentence of supervision or intensive supervision to address the causes of his or her offending.

 ### 12 New heading and section 21A inserted
-The following heading and section are inserted after section 21:Sentencing guidelinesCourt must adhere to sentencing guidelines
-  When sentencing an offender, a court must impose a sentence that is consistent with any sentencing guidelines that are relevant in the offender's case, unless the court is satisfied that it would be contrary to the interests of justice to do so.
+[Repealed]

 ### 13 Pre-sentence reports
-(1) Section 26(2) is amended by repealing paragraph (e) and substituting the following paragraph:.
+(1) Section 26(2) is amended by repealing paragraph (e) and substituting the following paragraph:
   (e) in the case of a proposed sentence of supervision, intensive supervision, or home detention, recommendations on the appropriate conditions of that sentence:
-(2) Section 26(2)(f) is amended by inserting , intensive supervision, or home detention after sentence of supervision.
+(2) Section 26(2)﻿(f) is amended by inserting , intensive supervision, or home detention after sentence of supervision.
-(3) Section 26(2)(g) is amended by inserting , intensive supervision, or home detention after sentence of supervision.
+(3) Section 26(2)﻿(g) is amended by inserting , intensive supervision, or home detention after sentence of supervision.
 (4) Section 26(2) is amended by repealing paragraph (h) and substituting the following paragraph:
   (h) in the case of a proposed sentence of community work,—
     (i) information regarding the availability of community work of a kind referred to in section 63 in the area in which the offender will reside; and